New campaign tackles falls prevention, youth sports specialization and the importance of lifelong activity for healthy bones and joints

-San Diego, Calif.
-(March 17, 2018)—The American Academy of Orthopaedic Surgeons (AAOS) today unveiled its 2017 public service campaigns (PSAs) during the organization’s 2017 Annual Meeting: one focusing on prescription safety and the dangers of opioid misuse, and the other on the vital role of families in promoting child exercise and bone health.
+NEW ORLEANS, La.
+(March 9, 2018)–The American Academy of Orthopaedic Surgeons (AAOS) today unveiled its 2018 public service advertising (PSA) campaign—a print ad focusing on youth sports specialization, a radio spot highlighting falls prevention among the elderly, and a television spot which focuses on the vital role of families in promoting child exercise and bone health.

-The PSAs were distributed to more than 5,000 media, including television and radio stations, print publications, and outdoor billboard/sign companies.
+The PSAs were distributed to more than 5,000 media outlets, including television and radio stations, print publications, and outdoor billboard/sign companies.

 “You’re going to love your new birthday present.
 Are you ready?” a grandfather says as he uncovers his grandson’s eyes in the new video.
 “It’s a teeter totter.”